Meet the Mustafi Lab

 Debarshi Mustafi, M.D.
 Ph.D

-Assistant Professor, Dept of Ophthalmology, University of Washington
+Assistant Professor, Dept of Ophthalmology

-Member, Brotman Baty Institute for Precision Medicine
+Brotman Baty Institute for Precision Medicine

 Pediatric Vitreo-retinal specialist, Seattle Children's Hospital